AliDvlpr/Django_Store/README.md

    - Localhost: `python manage.py runserver`.

 ## Attention
-This app is under development and there may be errors in its launch or execution.
+Please note that this app is currently in development and may contain errors during its launch or execution.
+Your cooperation in identifying and fixing any issues is greatly appreciated.

-Please cooperate with me to fix these errors, thank you.
+If you encounter any errors or have feedback, please feel free to contact me through my social media accounts.

-You can contact me on social networks.
+Thank you for your support!